 5. If you decide to merge your resolution with other delegates, please note you can only merge with a maximum of two other delegates and you must all be from different schools.
 If you wish to merge with more than two delegates, the extra delegates must be co-submitters rather than main submitters.
 If merging, you only require five signatures from other delegates before going to the Approval Panel.

-6. The Approval Panel comprises of MUN Advisors and is responsible for checking that each resolution meets the requirements with regards to punctuation, layout, the words used to start clauses and that the resolution reads well.
+6. The Approval Panel is responsible for checking that each resolution meets the requirements with regards to punctuation, layout, the words used to start clauses and that the resolution reads well.
 The Approval Panel is not responsible for checking the validity of the content.
 If a resolution is approved, it is returned to the Chairs of the committee to be debated.
 If a resolution is rejected, it will be returned to the delegate to be corrected and resubmitted.

 7. The second session of Friday morning is when all delegates present their Policy Statements in their committees.

 8. After lunch, the afternoon session will comprise of debating the approved resolutions within committees.
 To see more information on the process and rules of debating, please look in the Menu under Preparation/Delegates.